zubxxr/distributed-multi-autonomous-vehicle-architecture/docs/index.md

 ## Extensions

-This framework has already been extended to support **[Automated Valet Parking (AVP)](Extensions/Multi-VehicleAVP/index.md)** as a working implementation.
+DMAVA has already been extended to support **[Automated Valet Parking (AVP)](Extensions/Multi-VehicleAVP/index.md)** as a working implementation.

 In addition, several other ideas are explored as possible directions for future **[Multi-Agent Implementations](Extensions/FutureWork/index.md)**.
-While not yet validated, these highlight the broader potential of the framework for distributed autonomous driving research.
+While not yet validated, these highlight the broader potential of the architecture for distributed autonomous driving research.

 ## Getting Started

-To get started with running the framework, see the [System Architecture](GettingStarted/SystemArchitecture/index.md) page.
+To get started with running the architecture, see the [System Architecture](GettingStarted/SystemArchitecture/index.md) page.

+## Developer Quick Commands

 For a condensed list of frequently used commands, see the [Developer Quick Commands](DeveloperGuide/QuickCommands/index.md) page.